thepr0blem/spaceAI/README.md

 ### 2.2.
 Genetic algorithm
 #### 2.2.1.
 Introduction

-Neural network will be optimized using Genetic Algorithm (GA), which simulates natural process population evolution through selection, crossover and mutation
+Neural network will be optimized using Genetic Algorithm (GA), which simulates natural process of population evolution through selection, crossover and mutation.

 #### 2.2.2.
 Selection
 #### 2.3.3.
 Crossover